 As American expats who have been living in and exploring NZ for over 20 years, we see things from both a local’s perspective and from that of a visitor.
 Therefore, we understand what it’s like to come here and have things be similar, but not always exactly what we are used to.
 We share the information on this page from this perspective.

 Formation of the Waimangu Volcanic Valley – ‘How the World Began’

 June 10, 1886 started out as a normal day in the central North Island of New Zealand.
 Visitors arrived in what is now the Waimangu Volcanic Valley to see the famous Pink and White Terraces.
 Suddenly, and without warning, Mount Tarawera exploded in what became the largest recorded of New Zealand volcanic eruptions.

-In just four hours, everything changed.
-About 120 people were killed.
-The landscape was wiped out, the 17-kilometre long Waimangu Volcanic Rift was formed, and nature had a blank canvas to regenerate a new ecosystem.
+In just four hours, everything changed and 120 people died.
+With the landscape wiped out and the 17-kilometre long Waimangu Volcanic Rift formed, nature had a blank canvas to regenerate a new ecosystem.
 Today, scientists (and everyone) who visits get a window into how the world began.

 Waimangu is a peaceful place.
 A space so big that walking through we rarely saw anyone else.
 We found the general manager’s comment to be true, “Look ahead and behind, the park is yours.”

 Our Self-Guided Walk Thru the Waimangu Volcanic Valley

 Understanding the history makes the experience stronger, so be sure to follow the Waimangu Volcanic Valley Map and guide that is provided when you enter.

 First, a panoramic view of the Waimangu Thermal Valley after we began our walk from the visitor’s centre.